mitchellkolb/mitchellkolb/README.md

     - Made a video about how to create github readme's

 https://github.com/khurd21
-    - For my inital version of my readme.md
+    - For the idea of the "v1" of my readme.md

 -->